L-ge061/Walmart-Sales/README.md

 This project explores Walmart sales data across three branches and multiple product lines.
 The analysis includes data cleaning, exploration, and visualizations using tableau dashboards.

+## Key Insights
+- **Top Performing City:** Naypyitaw generated the highest revenue (~110K), indicating stronger customer spending compared to other cities.
+- **Best Branch:** Branch C leads in both revenue and customer satisfaction (average rating 7.06).
+- **Product Line Trends:**
+  - *Electronic accessories* had the highest quantity sold (961), showing strong demand.
+  - *Food and beverages* generated the highest revenue but lower performance scores, suggesting high prices but weaker sales consistency.
+  - *Health and beauty* sold less but had high ratings and good performance, showing customer satisfaction.
+- **Customer Behavior:** Members spent slightly more than non-members, hinting that loyalty programs could be profitable.
+- **Sales Over Time:** January was the most profitable month, while February had the lowest revenue, possibly due to seasonal factors.
+- **Ratings Patterns:** Ratings peak in the **afternoon** and on **Mondays**, suggesting better customer experience at those times.
+- **Balanced Demographics:** Gender and customer type are evenly distributed, ensuring no bias in customer base.

 ## General Overview
 - **Branches:** 3 (A, B, C)
 - **Cities:** Yangon, Naypyitaw, Mandalay